KDM-LAB/daaig-website/docs/registration.md

 | Faculty                | INR 5000  |
 | Industry               | INR 10000 |

-Registration fee includes access to all sessions, and lunch for offline participants.
+The registration fee for main conference will cover registration kit, full access to all sessions/invited talks, and a banquet dinner.
+Note: Registration does not cover accommodation and the participants have to make their own arrangements.

 **Payment Instructions:**
 1. Pay the registration fee before filling out the registration form.